Interesting Facts About The Capital of Chile

 4) Pre-Columbian cultures grew here

-In the 19th century, it became one of the southernmost countries in South America after achieving independence from Spanish colonial rule.
+In the 19th century, Chile became one of the southernmost countries in South America after gaining independence from Spanish colonial rule.

-It is bordered on the north by Peru, Bolivia, and Argentina and on the south by Ecuador and both oceans.
-Its population is 16 million with a Chilean peso being worth about $600 US dollars.
+Additionally, it is bordered on the north by Peru, Bolivia, and Argentina, while the south is bordered by Ecuador and both oceans.
+Furthermore, its population is 16 million, and the Chilean peso is worth about $600 US dollars.

 5) Seismic faults run through the city

-The Chilean population is 5,733,722 people as of 2010.
-Seismic faults run through the city, producing several earthquakes each year.
+As of 2010, the Chilean population stands at 5,733,722 people.
+Furthermore, seismic faults run through the city, resulting in several earthquakes each year.

-Santiago is home to one-third of the country’s population and is the only South American city with a million inhabitants.
-Known as Santiago el Mayor in colonial times, today it has earned its nickname Chile’s big kitchen.
+Additionally, Santiago is home to one-third of the country’s population and is the only South American city with over a million inhabitants.
+Historically known as Santiago el Mayor during colonial times, it has since earned the nickname Chile’s big kitchen.

 With a dry climate and good sunlight throughout much of the year, Santiago was chosen by NASA as one of three sites in Latin America for solar observations when their international observatory project began in the 19th century.